mieubrisse/personal-writing/the-sleep-guide/post.md

     - You do not read in bed
     - You do not play with your phone, work, or watch TV
 - As the post-lunch slump happens, you might take a nap of either 20 minutes or 1.5-2 hours (but not 20-90 minutes)
+    - Naps of 20-90 minutes should be avoided so that you don't get woken up in Deep Sleep and feel groggy
+    - A nap of less than 20 minutes will refresh you without entering Deep Sleep
+    - A 1.5-2 hour nap will allow you to complete a full sleep cycle
+- You don't take long naps in the late afternoon or night
+    - This is so that you don't clear _too much_ sleep pressure (making it hard to fall asleep at bedtime)

 **Night**
 - You eat a relatively early dinner, around sunset